Limulos/Chimiquizz-Desktop/README.md

 ## License

-This project is under MIT License (you can read [LICENSE] file to understand the details).
+This project is under MIT License (you can read the [LICENSE] file to understand the details).

 In addition to the license conditions, you have to credit the artists who made the sound effects and the musics, which I did in the file [credits.txt].